syncfusion-content/wpf-docs/wpf/Radial-Gauge/Ranges.md

 ## Range customization

-A range’s UI is customized by using the `Stroke`, `StrokeThickness`, and `Offset` properties.
+A ranges UI is customized by using the `Stroke`, `StrokeThickness`, and `Offset` properties.
 First, set the `RangePosition` property to custom, and then set the `Offset`.

 {% tabs %}